Neurodivergence: How a Benoni Clinical Psychologist Can Help

 Workplace and Academic Accommodations for Neurodivergent Individuals

-Neurodivergent individuals often benefit from structured routines, flexible learning or working environments, and clear communication strategies.
-A Benoni Clinical Psychologist can provide formal assessments to support requests for workplace or academic accommodations.
+In both academic and professional settings, neurodivergent individuals often thrive when provided with structured routines, flexible environments, and clear communication channels.
+A Benoni Clinical Psychologist can conduct formal assessments to support requests for reasonable accommodations, ensuring equal opportunities for success and inclusion.

 Embracing Neurodivergence as a Strength